 - help students study for exams

 View the tutoring resources handout for a list of the type of tutoring services available for specific courses.
 Please see the FAQ section below the table for more detailed explanation of these services.

 Frequently Asked Questions

 How do I find out which courses have a tutor available?

 There are tutors for a wide range of STEM disciplines and courses.
-Check the CTLR Tutoring Services Chart to see if and what type of tutoring is available for a given course.
+Check the CTLR Tutoring Services Chart (above) to see if and what type of tutoring is available for a given course.

 The CTLR Tutoring Services Chart says there is “Drop-in” Peer Tutoring for my class.
 What does this mean?